 CAPT William Dale “BUD” POCKLINGTON, USN (RET.)
 SIGNAL CHARLIE

-His first squadron, Airborne Early Warning Barrier Squadron Pacific, (AEWBARRONPAC), Midway Island Bud was trained in the Lockheed EC 121 Super Constellation (Willy Victors).
-At tours completions Bud requested assignment to Helicopters.
-CAPT Pocklington received his Navy Helicopter Designation in HT-8, NAS Ellyson Field, Pensacola, FL April 19, 1961 and is Navy Helicopter Designator Number 5558.
-During his first tour in HS-4 where he made two Western Pacific deployments aboard anti-submarine carrier USS YORKTOWN, and flew the HSS-1N, the first helicopter equipped for night instrument operational anti-submarine warfare.
-During his tours at NAS Ream Field, Bud’s other military assignments include the following squadrons HS-10, also HS-2, and HS-4, flying the H3 A/D/F.
+His first squadron was Airborne Early Warning Barrier Squadron Pacific (AEWBARRONPAC) on Midway Island where he was trained in the Lockheed EC-121 Super Constellation (called the Willy Victor).
+At the completion of this tour, Bud requested assignment to helicopters.
+CAPT Pocklington received his Navy helicopter designation at HT-8, NAS Ellyson Field in Pensacola, Florida on April 19, 1961 as Navy Helicopter Designator Number 5558.
+His first helicopter tour was in HS-4 where he made two Western Pacific deployments aboard the anti-submarine carrier USS Yorktown flying the HSS-1N, the first helicopter equipped for night instrument anti-submarine warfare operations.
+Bud’s other squadron assignments at NAS Ream Field in Imperial Beach, California included HS-2, HS-4 and HS-10 flying the SH-3A, D and F.

-In March of 1967 he reported to the United States Military Assistance Command Vietnam, Saigon, where he was assigned to Plans and Special Projects in the Joint Operation Division, Combat Operation Center in country for 12 months 1967/68 during the TET offensive.
-This is where he was exposed to Agent Orange which would effect him 45years later and end his life.
+In March of 1967, Bud reported to the United States Military Assistance Command Vietnam in Saigon where he was assigned to Plans and Special Projects in the Joint Operations Division of the Combat Operations Center.
+He served in-country in Vietnam for 12 months including service during the Tet Offensive of 1968, where he was exposed to Agent Orange which would affect him 45 years later and end his life.

-Completing his tour at HC-1 and assigned to Naval Air Systems command, he worked the new development of the V-22 OSPREY.
-A mulita-mission til-rotor aircraft with both Vertical take off and Landing (VTOL), and Short takeoff and Landing (STOL) capabilities.
-Sea duty required Bud to return to DESRON staff duty in San Diego, CA. This tour of duty and his next one involved the Lamps
+Following his tour at HC-1, Bud was assigned to the Naval Air Systems Command to work on the development of the V-22 Osprey, a multi-mission tilt-rotor aircraft with both Vertical Take Off and Landing (VTOL) and Short Take Off and Landing (STOL) capabilities.
+Rotation to sea duty required Bud to return to DESRON staff duty in San Diego for a tour involving LAMPS (Light Airborne Multipurpose System) helicopter operations.

-Surface commands in ASW/Combat for support for all Pacific commands, as the senior Aviator at Commander Naval Surface Forces.
-Captain Pocklington has earned the Bronze Star Medal, Air Medal, Combat Action Ribbon, Navy Unite Commendation Medal, Meritorious Unite Commendation Medal, in addition to various campaign and service awards.
+He was then assigned as the senior aviator at Commander Naval Surface Forces Pacific in charge of combat support for all ASW Pacific commands.
+CAPT Pocklington earned the Bronze Star Medal, Air Medal, Combat Action Ribbon, Navy Unit Commendation Medal and Meritorious Unit Commendation Medal in addition to various campaign and service awards.

-Bud completed 30 years of service and retired from Commander Naval Air Forces Pacific in 1986.
-He soon was elected to public office, just 30 days after retirement.
-As a Board Director on the South Bay Irrigation District and conjunction with the Sweetwater Authority a local Water Board in South Bay, San Diego County.
-His experience and service to his community saw him being re-elected 6 more times completed 28 years service to his community.
-Other Boards he served on during this time was Local Formation Commission (LAFCO), San Diego County Water Authority, and the Metropolitan Water District of Southern California.
+Bud completed 30 years of naval service, retiring from Commander Naval Air Forces Pacific in 1986.
+He was elected to public office just 30 days after his retirement as a Board Director on the Irrigation District in conjunction with the Sweetwater Authority Water Board in South Bay San Diego County.
+His experience and dedicated service resulted in his being re-elected 6 times, completing 28 years of public service to his community.
+Other boards that he served on during this time included the Local Formation Commission (LAFCO), the San Diego County Water Authority and the Metropolitan Water District of Southern California.

-In 2014 Bud was diagnosed with health issues due to being exposed to Agent Orange and was given an option to have a Left Ventricular Assist Device (LVAD) operation which included an electrical pump of 1.3 lbs placed in side his body and made part of his heart and blood circulate which is used in heart transplant recipients.
-On January 29, 2014 after a 9 hour operation completing the procedure and lived somewhat a comfortable life until 2019 when his heart became weaker and could not keep him alive and passed away at Sharp Memorial where he had the LVAD put in place five years earlier.
+In 2014, Bud was diagnosed with health issues due to Agent Orange exposure in Vietnam.
+He was given an option to have a Left Ventricular Assist Device (LVAD) operation which included inserting a 1.3 pound electrical pump inside of his body to assist his heart with blood circulation.
+The 9 hour LVAD operation took place on January 29, 2019.
+The successful procedure allowed Bud to live a somewhat comfortable life until 2019 when his heart became weaker and was not able to keep him alive.
+Bud passed away at Sharp Memorial Hospital where he had the LVAD operation five years earlier.

-Services will be held at Miramar National Cemetery in San Diego, California, on March 7, 2019 at 11:00 AM.
-Bud is survived by his wife of 57 years Bess, two sons, William and David, and two Grand daughters Ashley and Taylor and 4 great grand children.
-In lieu of flowers please make a gift donation to the Wounded Warriors Project.
+Services were held at Miramar National Cemetery in San Diego, California on March 7, 2019.
+Bud is survived by his wife of 57 years Bess, two sons William and David, two granddaughters Ashley and Taylor and four great grandchildren.
+In lieu of flowers, please make a gift donation to the Wounded Warriors Project.